 Policy and Governance in Kubernetes:

 In brief, policy and governance provide a set of rules which define a guideline that either can be enforced or audited.
 In the kubernetes ecosystem the governance model plays a crucial role in managing and organising the infrastructure, security and consistency of the resources and deployments.
 Kubernetes provides Role-based Access Control (RBAC) which is an authorization mechanism for creating and managing permission around Kubernetes resources.
 But RBAC doesn’t allow admins to control the specification of the kubernetes resources.
 By controlling these specifications could help the administrators to be able to define the policy boundaries and limits.
-These limitations could be overcome by using Kubernetes native Policy management and Governance tools.
-Advantages of using these policy and governance tools:- Restrict running pods as the root user

 - Required labels to group resources